barrygriffith84/stock-sleuth/README.md

 ## Video Walkthrough
 https://www.youtube.com/watch?v=8ITCrvrkRXQ&feature=emb_title

 ## !!!
-You need to sign up for multiple API Keys for my project to work.
+You need to sign up for multiple API Keys.
 I can send the keys to any employer that contacts me !!!
 ### Keys you will need:
 1.  https://www.alphavantage.co/
 2.  https://www.barchart.com/ondemand/api